hrnbykbs/Word-Travel-Game-With-Unity/README.md

 # Word Travel Game With Unity
-The aim of this game is to find the words and move on to the next level.
+The goal of this game is to find the words and move on to the next level.

 # User Login
 ![alt text](https://github.com/hrnbykbs/AllPictures/blob/main/WordTravelGameWithUnity/userLogin.png)